palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 * invalid JSON
 * set uniqueness, duplicate map keys

-## Client verification using verification-server
+## Stateful verification-server

-To prove client-side compliance, a conjure-generator must generate objects and client interfaces from the master IR file: `verification-api.conjure.json`.
-These generated clients will be used to make network requests to the verification-server.

-The verification-server has a few responsibilities:

-* it must issue a variety of both valid and invalid responses to exercise the client deserialization code
-* it must make detailed assertions about incoming requests from the generated client
-* accumulate statistics about passed/failed tests

-Some test cases can be automated easily, but some will need to be constructed manually:

-1. For basic serialization cases, client under test should repeatedly make requests to a series of GET endpoints on the verification-server.
-The verification-server will return successive valid and then invalid JSON responses (in a well-defined order).
-The client should deserialize the response body for the positive tests, then re-serialize this and send it back to the server's 'confirm' endpoint as a POST request.
-For the non-compliant server responses (negative cases), the client should error and the test harness should notify the verification-server of the expected deserialization failure.
-2. For more complicated test cases, network calls will need to be constructed manually
+The verification-server must be stateful so that it can keep track of endpoints calls (and thereby which tests have passed/failed/never been run).

+In addition to all the test endpoints, it must expose a special "checkNoTestCasesHaveBeenMissed" endpoint which will return a HTTP 200 response to signify that the client has passed everything, otherwise, it must return a non 2XX response.
+Intentional `IgnoredTestCases` (see below) may be POSTed to this endpoint in which case the verification-server will return a successful 200 response if all non-ignored tests have passed.

+The server's state can be reset by restarting the server.

-## Degrees of compliance
+## Partial compliance

 Ideally generators should be 100% compliant, but new generators might not comply with all the edge cases from `test-cases.json`.
-The generator may still be usable in this state, but these caveats should be called out explicitly so that users can assess its completeness.
+Generators may still be usable in this state, but it is recommended to declare any ignored tests in a well-structured `ignored-test-cases.json` file so that potential users can easily evaluate degrees of completeness.

+This file should be typed according to the `IgnoredTestCases` Conjure type from `verification-api.conjure.json`.

 ## Where should tests be run

-Ideally, this test-suite should be run as part of CI for the `conjure-<lang>` generator, but also on the `conjure-<lang>-runtime` repo (suggested in RFC 003) so that regressions are also prevented in the supporting libraries.
+Ideally, these tests should run as part of continuous integration for the `conjure-<lang>` generator, but also on the `conjure-<lang>-runtime` repo (suggested in RFC 003) so that regressions are also prevented in the supporting libraries.

 ## Versioning

-Improvements to the `test-cases.json` (e.g. additional inputs) will be released as SemVer minor versions.
+Improvements to the `test-cases.json` or `verification-server` (e.g. additional inputs) will be released as SemVer minor versions.
 They will only exercise functionality described in version 1 of the [Intermediate Representation](../intermediate_representation.md).

-Changing the names of endpoints or services in `verification-api.conjure.json` will not be released as a major version.